Matt Vierling Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.86 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox's 4.79 team ERA ranks 26th across all league pitching staffs.

-- The White Sox give up the third-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Lynn (3-5) gets the starting nod for the White Sox in his 11th start of the season.
-He's put together a 6.28 ERA in 57 1/3 innings pitched, with 67 strikeouts.
+- Scholtens will make his first start of the season for the White Sox.

-- The righty's most recent time out was on Sunday against the Kansas City Royals, when he went six innings, surrendering two earned runs while giving up four hits.
+- The 29-year-old right-hander came out of the bullpen in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.